rails/rails/guides/source/action_controller_overview.md

 The `after_action` callbacks are similar to `before_action`callbacks, but because the controller action has already been run they have access to the response data that's about to be sent to the client.

-NOTE: `after_action` callbacks are executed only after a successful controller action, but not if an exception is raised in the request cycle.
+NOTE: `after_action` callbacks are executed only after a successful controller action, and not if an exception is raised in the request cycle.

 The `around_action` callbacks are useful when you want to execute code before and after a controller action, allowing you to encapsulate functionality that affects the action's execution.
 They are responsible for running their associated actions by yielding.